ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 The problems may have hints.

 You can also ask questions on Piazza.
 This is a good situation to use a "private post" to the instructors.
-We can see your submissions on submit.cs, so you don't have to share your code with us--just tell us your name, which lab you are working on, and which step you need a hint for with instructor tests not passing.
+We can see your submissions on Gradescope, so you don't have to share your code with us--just tell us your name, which lab you are working on, and which step you need a hint for with instructor tests not passing.